Protoneer/RS485-Arduino-Library/README.md

 RS485-Arduino-Library
 =====================
 Arduino Library for use with RS485 devices.
 It creates a software-serial on pins D2(RX) and D3(TX) that is connected to a RS485 chip.

 Pin D4 is enabled when sending data over the data bus.

+I used SN751768P chip to transmit the data over CAT5 cable.

 How to install it: